MOEAFramework/MOEAFramework/README.md

   * Permissive open source license
   * Fully documented source code
   * Over 1100 test cases to ensure validity

+Since its release in 2011, the MOEA Framework has been downloaded over 22,390 times.
+Please contact us if you are interested in contributing!

 ### License ###